pie1011/lms-python/KATIE.md

 - **Admin:** Create/edit/delete Courses, Users, everything.
 View all system data and reports.
 - **Instructor:** Create/edit Modules and Assignments for their courses.
 Grade submissions for their courses.
 View enrolled students and their progress.
 - **Student:** View enrolled courses and modules.
 Submit assignments.
 View their own grades and feedback.
 Cannot see other students' grades.
+- **Demo User:** Full visual access to admin interface with read-only permissions for portfolio demonstration.

 ## Production Deployment ✅ COMPLETED